KsenijaGorodniuk/timeless-photography-msp1/README.md

 **Improvements to roll out in future:**

-1. A page with a detailed list of services and (estimated) price list
+1. Add page with a detailed list of services and (estimated) price list
-2. A page about the owners and the team and businesses contributions towards local community
+2. Add page about the team and businesses contributions towards local community (with images)
-3. Link and import a preview of social media accounts
+3. Section with links and icons for social media
-4. Include a "behind-the-scenes" video
+5. Include a "behind-the-scenes" video
-5. Offer online gift vouchers
+6. Offer online gift vouchers

 ## UX
 ____